RostyslavOnysh/book-store/README.md

 * MapStruct: For mapper generation
 * Email: ***javax.mail***
 * Testcontainers: For integration tests with the H2 test database

-## What is it for? 🔍
-This application is designed for bookstores or libraries to manage their collection of books, categories, and user orders.

-## Why Focus on This Application?
-This application is the perfect tool for bookstore or library owners who want a simple and effective way to manage their book collection, user orders, and shopping cart inventory.
-It makes the process of purchasing and searching for books more convenient and organized for users.
-Therefore, this application provides many useful features for managing the book business and makes it easier for users to search for and order books.

 ### Users can utilize this application for: 📝
 1. Retrieving a list of all library books with pagination support.